Chidoziegodwin67/alx-pre_course/0x01-git/README.md

-i ate rice this morning
+i ate rice this morning and it was delicious